2001-2005 Honda Civic sedan

 Tools needed: Phillips screwdriver, flat-blade screwdriver, 10mm driver, panel tool, drill and a 1/8" bit

 Honda didn’t put much thump in the Civic, so adding a subwoofer will really wake up any style of music.
 The Civic has impressive trunk space for a compact car, so there's plenty of room to add the necessary amp to go along with a sub and enclosure.
 Make sure you pick a deck with preamp outputs to make installation easier, and match your new sub to an amp with enough power to push it.
+If you're looking for something simpler, try a powered subwoofer, like the Infinity Basslink.

 No amps were offered from the Honda factory, but they’re a must if you want the best possible sound.
 Just how much sound is up to you, but a good place to start is added power for your front speakers.
 If you’re adding a sub, you’ll also need a way to power it, so look at multichannel amps that can handle the subwoofer and your door speakers.
 There is plenty of room for the additional juice, with ample trunk space and room under the seats.